 Trying a different oven position might help you to brown your muffins at well.
 As you know, ovens have racks that will allow you to place trays on them, and which level you place the trays on will make a difference.

-Placing a tray of muffins on the top rack will be more likely to help the muffins bake faster.
+Placing a tray of muffins on the top rack will be more likely to help them bake faster.
 Placing them on the bottom rack will make it take more time in most ovens.

 Sometimes you will need to play around with the positioning of your muffins to get the best results.
-Ovens will differ and finding the ideal position for your muffins to get them brown on top might take some trial and error.
+Ovens will differ and finding the ideal position for them to get them brown on top might take some trial and error.

 A recipe might ask you to place the muffin tin on the middle rack, but you might find that you get better results on the top rack in your oven.
 Knowing your oven and how it bakes things can help you to get the brown muffins that you’re going for.